Rod Warren

 Rod Warren (real name Rodney Warnken) (1931 - 22 October 1984) was an American screenwriter, producer, and actor.

 He was the youngest of three children of Belle and Robert Warnken Sr. of New Jersey.
-He had one surviving sister Martha Butler of Wallkill, New York who died in December 2020, and a brother Robert Warnken Jr. of Millport, NY, who died in 1994.
+He had one surviving sister, Martha Butler of Wallkill, New York, who died in December 2020, and a brother, Robert Warnken Jr. of Millport, NY, who died in 1994.
 He was well known for his car and phonograph collections.
-His car collections were frequently loaned to major Hollywood studios.
+His car collection was frequently loaned to major Hollywood studios.
 His phonographs and scripts are on display in a special room of the Hollywood library.